 Customer Relationship Management (CRM)

-Managing interactions and relationships with customers, including sales, support, and marketing.
+Keeping track of your customer interactions and relationships, like sales, support, and marketing.

-The degree to which a customer is happy or satisfied with a company’s products, services, or overall experience.
+How happy a customer is with your company’s products, services, or overall experience.

 Customer Satisfaction Score